-The Participating Employee will be subject to income tax, social insurance contributions, municipal and regional surcharge and an municipal surcharge (in certain circumstances) when Microsoft Shares are purchased under the ESPP on the difference between the Purchase Price and the average price of the Microsoft Shares in the month preceding and including the Date of Exercise.
-Tax will be due on this amount unless a tax exemption applies.
+The Participating Employee will be subject to income tax (including municipal and regional surcharges) and social insurance contributions (to the extent the applicable contribution ceiling has not been exceeded) when Microsoft Shares are purchased under the ESPP on the difference between the Purchase Price and the average price of the Microsoft Shares in the month preceding and including the Date of Exercise.
+Tax will be due on this amount unless an exemption applies.